 Field data collection

 Plant-pollinator interactions were studied at Sunset Cove at the Sweeney Granite Mountains Desert Research Station within the Mojave National Preserve in California (1280 MASL, 34°46'26.5"N 115°39'31.3"W).
-Data collection was carried out between April 20th and May 9th, 2018 which included the flowering period of most spring blooming shrubs and cacti at the site.
-The experiment ended when it was not possible to located blooming shrubs that had not yet been observed.
+Data were collected between April 20th and May 9th, 2018 encompassing the flowering period of most spring blooming shrubs and cacti at the site.
+The experiment ended when it was not possible to locate additional individuals of blooming shrubs.
 Focal plants were chosen by walking in a line starting in a different quadrant of the study site each day to avoid confounding area by time of day.
 To avoid oversampling the most abundant species, up to six individuals of a single species were sampled per observer per day.
 All focal plants were georeferenced using a Garmin 64st handheld GPS.

 Flower-visitor interactions for each focal plant were recorded within 10-minute in-situ observation periods between 9:00 AM and 5:30 PM in the absence of strong winds.
 Observations were focused on seven species of shrub and three species of cactus for a total of 66 hours of observation (Table 1).
-This approach to creating a pollinator visitation network allows visitation rates to be compared between individual plants, in comparison to the frequently used method of transect walks in which the most abundant interactions are most frequently observed (Westphal et al. 2008).
+This approach to creating a pollinator visitation network allows visitation rates to be compared between individual plants instead of the more frequently used method of transect walks that captures only the most frequent interactions (Westphal et al. 2008).

-Only visitors that made contact with the reproductive organs of the flowers were recorded.
-Visitors from taxonomic groups known not be pollinators were excluded (i.e. Coccinellidae ladybird beetles, Carpophilus sp. pollen beetles and spiders).
-Soft-winged flower beetles (Melyridae) in the subfamily Dasytinae were excluded because they were observed but were stationary deep within flowers and without disturbing the flower could not be effectively counted.
-Very small pollinators, i.e. < 2 mm e.g. micro-beeflys (Mythicomyiidae) were also excluded from analyses because it was not realistic to accurately track visitation to large shrubs such as L. tridentata.
+Visitation was coded only when potential pollinators made direct contact with plant reproductive organs.
+Taxonomic groups previously documented as non-pollinating species were excluded such as Coccinellidae ladybird beetles, Carpophilus sp. pollen beetles and spiders.
+Soft-winged flower beetles (Melyridae) in the subfamily Dasytinae were also excluded because they were observed but were stationary deep within flowers and could not be effectively counted.
+Finally, pollinators < 2 mm in size such as micro-beeflys (Mythicomyiidae) were excluded from analyses because it was viable to accurately track visitation to large shrubs such as L. tridentata.
 Most floral visitors were identified to genus or species on the wing to minimize any artefacts of destructive sampling.
-We collected voucher specimens to verify the identifications which are archived at York University.
+We collected voucher specimens to verify the on-the-wing identifications, and samples are archived at York University.
 Some groups e.g. Tachinidae and Sarcophagidae were resolved to family due to the difficulty of identifying them on the wing (Appendix A).
 Some visitors were morphotyped within these categories.
 Morphotyping and RTU (recognizable taxonomic unit) are useful methods for characterizing and quantifying pollinator communities (Oliver & Beattie 1993).
 This method provides information about the linkages between different genera and functional groups.

-Floral display size and height are known to influence attractiveness of plants to pollinators, and consequently, the number of open flowers and the height of each focal plant directly before the observation period were recorded.
-As a measure of the immediate floral neighbourhood, we recorded the abundance and identity of all blooming shrubs and cactus within a 3 m radius around the focal plant.
+The number of open flowers and the height of each focal plant directly before the observation period were recorded as trait-level measures.
+To estimate the immediate floral neighbourhood measures, we recorded the abundance and identity of all blooming shrubs and cacti within a 3 m radius around the focal plant.
 We tracked shrub phenology and estimated site-level floral density by counting the number of blooming shrubs of each species in four 10 m by 50 m band transects on 13 days over the study period.
-This was a proxy for net floral abundance.
+This was a proxy for net floral abundance at the site level?.